erciitb/frosty-winter-2021/Episode 1 - The Blind Bot.md

 3. Create a node file ```bot_avoidance.py``` in the ```scripts``` folder of ```task_1``` package, which will be responsible for **obstacle avoidance and exploration** of the room.
 Both Sherlock and Watson will be operated using the same script.
 4. Launch ```escape.launch```
 5. The bots will begin exploring the room while avoiding obstacles.
 In this process, clues will be uncovered from which you as the observer should deduce the escape code.
 6. The code is the password for the password-protected PDF file ```Task1_certificate.pdf```.
-Type the password and see what will awaits you!
+Type the password and see what awaits you!

 Have fun!